dkoslicki/Salmonella/README.md

 # Salmonella
-Salmonella strain detection and the like
+Salmonella strain detection and the likea

+Work in progress